amazon-archives/aws-full-stack-template/workshop/readme.md

 Following the same guidelines for CloudFormation as in Part 1 of this workshop, create a new stack, and use the template provided in the [**Extensions** folder](https://github.com/awslabs/aws-full-stack-template/tree/master/extensions/search-api) to add search capabilities to the Goals app via Elasticsearch service.
 Deploy the extension.

+To integrate this search extension with the instance of AWS Full-Stack Template you just deployed, go to the Resources tab of your deployed template and search for the DynamoDB table that was created (called "TGoals") and copy the physical id.
+Next, search for the API that was created (called "AppApi") and copy the physical id.
+You will use both of these parameters during the deployment of the search extension.

 #### Step 2: Play with the search capability

 Now that you've deployed the search extension, let's test it to make sure search results are being returned properly.